h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ### How do recipes work in Driverless AI?

-During the training of a supervised machine learning modeling pipeline, Driverless AI can use the recipes or code snippets as building blocks, independent or in combination with all built-in code pieces.
-The recipes act the same way as if it was written by H2O.
-It’s the same python code and backend, so there is no performance penalty.
+During the training of a supervised machine learning modeling pipeline, Driverless AI can use the custom recipes or code snippets as building blocks, independent or in combination with all built-in recipes that come with Driverless AI.
+The custom recipes act the same as if they were written by H2O.ai.
+It’s the same python template and backend, so there is no performance penalty.

 Below is a diagram of how recipes work in Driverless AI and how the Automatic Model Optimization process is extended: